 Candied edible flower petals are a sweet and beautiful way to garnish anything with nature’s gifts.
-This simple homemade candy becomes a zen craft that is made in minutes, and will be a rememberable zero waste addition to anything you use them for.
+This simple homemade candy becomes a zen craft that is made from only egg whites, sugar, and a few minutes!
+These candied edible flower petals are a beautiful garnish for cookies, cake, popsicles, cocktails and more.

-I already have a candied rose petal recipe on the blog, if you’ve made those.- you know exactly how to make these!
-The process is exactly the same.
-But, in this post – we have used additional flowers from the garden.
+I already have a candied rose petal and candied herb recipes on the blog.
+If you’ve made those – you know exactly how to make these!

 - Flower petals of choice